zowe/docs-site/docs/user-guide/api-mediation/routing-requests-to-rest-apis.md

 documentation for the highest version of the specified major version that is supported by all running services.

-Guidelines:
+### Guidelines

-- The version of the API, not dependent on the product release
+- The version of the API is not dependent on the product release.

-- Two last versions are supported
+- Two last versions are supported.

+ - **Major version**
- - Major version - specified by the user of the API in the URI - increased only when backward incompatible change is introduced (it is rare because the REST APIs should be designed to allow extensibility)
+ This version is specified by the user of the API in the URI, and increased only when a backward incompatible change is introduced.
+This circumstance is rare because the REST APIs should be designed to allow extensibility.

+ - **Minor version**
- - Minor version - not specified in the URI but the user should know what is it, important to display the correct level of documentation.
-Increased when the API is extended with a new feature (if you use a new resource available in v1.2, the service has to provide at least v1.2, the request fails on v1.1).
-If there are multiple instances of the services that have different minor versions, the service together will say that has the lowest minor version (e.g instance A provide v1.3 and v2.2, instance B was not yet upgraded and provides v1.2 and v2.1, then the service provides v1.2 and v2.1)
+ This version is not specified in the URI but the user should know what is it.
+It is important to display the correct level of documentation.
+The minor version is increased when the API is extended with a new feature (if you use a new resource available in v1.2, the request fails on v1.1).
+If there are multiple instances of the services that have different minor versions, the service together will state that the lowest minor version is available.

+ **Example:**

+ Instance A provide v1.3 and v2.2.
+Instance B was not yet upgraded and provides v1.2 and v2.1.
+Subsequently, the service provides v1.2 and v2.1.

+ - **Patch version**
- - Patch version - not specified in the URI, no difference in the API, used only when the API documentation is patched or a bug was fixed, there is no change in the API
+ The Patch version is not specified in the URI and does not indicate a difference in the API.
+A patch version is used only when the API documentation is patched or a bug was fixed with no change in the API.

  ![API Versioning](../../images/api-mediation/API-Versioning.png)